abstract-open-solutions/redturtle.smartlink/redturtle/smartlink/README.txt

     False
     >>> browser.url == portal_url + '/foo-folder/my-manual'
     True
-    >>> ""I'm not the REAL manual, just a fake!" in browser.contents True
+    >>> "I'm not the REAL manual, just a fake!" in browser.contents True

 As expected, it not works.
 We are now on the new content, the fake document.

-Why we created it above?
+But why we created it?

-In facts, the normal links *can* works normaly even for internal link and if the target object is renamed, because Plone has an internal mechanism that automatically make aliases for content that changed their URLs (the `plone.app.redirector`__ package manage this feature).
+In facts, the normal links approach *can* work normally even for internal link and if the target object is moved, because Plone has an internal mechanism that automatically make aliases for content that changed their URLs (the `plone.app.redirector`__ package manage this feature).

 __ http://pypi.python.org/pypi/plone.app.redirector